 When everyone has arrived and settled, call them to the carpet for a short morning meeting.
 Introduce yourself and play a get-to know you circle game.

-Then very early on, take your class on a guided walk to the toilets.
-Explain the rules in a calm and reassuring way—covering important points like waiting their turn, washing their hands, and respecting others’ privacy.
+At a very early stage take them on an illustrated walk, to the toilets.
+Explain the rules in a calm reassuring tone- important things they should not share such as waiting turn, washing hands, and the need to respect the privacy of others.

-Model how to line up quietly and walk as a group to and from the toilets.
+Have a practice on how to march off silently in a single file to the toilets and back.
 This simple walkthrough sets clear expectations and helps build confidence, reducing the likelihood of accidents or confusion later on.

 Take your time and thoroughly explain EVERYTHING!